KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/README.md

 {% include "./1prepare.md" %}

 ## Create a function and update the text of an element {#text} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
 We'll write a function that updates the DOM dynamically with text.
+Remember a function is a bit of code that takes input, process the input and returns some output - sort of like a coffee machine!
 {% include "./2elementvalue.md" %}

 ## Add a counter and update the DOM element text {#counter} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>